WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

 	using Microsoft.WindowsAzure.Storage.Auth;
 	````

-1. Add the following class variables at the start of the class, that contains a reference to the Queue Uri and to the expiration time of the queue SAS token.
+1. Add the following class variables at the start of the class, that contain a reference to the Queue Uri and to the expiration time of the queue SAS token.
 Keep in mind that you can replace the local storage uri, with your Azure Queue Storage URL.

 	````C#
 	private DateTime serviceQueueSasExpiryTime;